 On the third day the two men called a truce and sat down to discuss religion.
 During this conversation, and following the drinking of copious amounts of wine, Ferragut let slip that his weakest point was his navel.
 The next morning the two men began fighting again and Roland, remembering what the giant had told him the day before, slayed Ferragut by piercing his navel with a spear.

 Azofra, where we are now, is a tranquil village with a population of barely 500, a huge contrast to Logrono’s population of 145,000.
 There is one advantage, however, to visiting a city as large as Logrono: they have camera shops!
 We are still looking for a camera to replace our broken one.
 Our timing wasn’t good for buying a camera in Logrono, since all the stores were closed for the San Mateo celebrations.
 In the meantime, we are still managing with one camera.

-We checked into the Municipal Albergue here in Azofra which has sixty beds in thirty little rooms for just 7 Euros each.
-Our pilgrim’s meal at a nearby restaurant was only 10 Euros each and included an entire bottle of very good local vino tinto from Rioja.
+We checked into the municipal albergue here in Azofra which has sixty beds in thirty little rooms for just seven euros each.
+Our pilgrim’s meal at a nearby restaurant was only ten euros each and included an entire bottle of very good local vino tinto from Rioja.
 The waiter was a magician who had the ability to be everywhere at once.
 We’ve never seen anyone juggle so many balls at one time.
 I wonder if he will accept our invitation to come home with us to be our “house boy.”
 Hmmmm…